 SaaS is set of methods of delivering services that are residing on-the-Cloud.

-And the key addendum is this: Services which are in turn consumed by other remote services.
+And the key addendum is this: Services that are in turn consumed by other remote services.
 Or simply called: remote software, in those primordial computing times.
-And yes, that also covers client side software too, not humans.
+And yes, that also covers client-side software too, not humans.
 Your browser is remote from some SaaS service.
-From the point of view of that service this is very much remote.
+From the point of view of that service, this is very much remote.

 And what is this “Service thing”?
-To me that is one single unit of SaaS simply encapsulating software and/or data, used by some remote service, through well defined interface.
+To me, that is one single unit of SaaS simply encapsulating software and/or data, used by some remote service, through a well-defined interface.
 Software and data.
-Service encapsulates combination of the two.
+Service encapsulates a combination of the two.
 SaaS Service is not just “software” which then might or might not consume or produce some data.
 Using the term “software” is too narrow here.
 And wrong.
 There is “data” too.
 And data is not a “program” aka “software”.
-“Service” is thus, in my mind, better term.
+“Service” is thus, in my mind, a better term.

 And what is PaaS then?
 For me, just a set of cloud hosted platforms.

-Ok , and the “platform” is then what ?
-In this context vs 20-th century popular over simplification : “just a place to launch software”, we can simply say Cloud hosted Platform is PaaS instance.
-Instance being implementation of the concept.
-And here is the second DBJ defintion:
+Ok, and the “platform” is then what?
+In this context vs 20th-century popular oversimplification: “just a place to launch software”, we can simply say Cloud hosted Platform is a PaaS instance.
+An instance is the implementation of the concept.
+And here is the second DBJ definition:

 PaaS is a place to host running compositions of SaaS instances.

 What are they?
 Here is what.
-Browser is a client software; delivering a www resource to you.
+A browser is a client software; that delivers a www resource to you.
 And indeed delivering some software in the form of scripts that are delivered simply encoded as an applicable MIME type.
-But web-browser is not SaaS/PaaS tool or mechanism.
-It is (simply) local, desktop piece of software running on your device.
+But a web browser is not SaaS/PaaS tool or mechanism.
+It is (simply) a local, desktop piece of software running on your device.
 It existed before the term: Cloud.
-Web browser + Web server is web content delivery mechanism that uses HTTP protocol.
-An mechanism for delivering www resources.
-Which are in turn uniquely addressed by their URL’s.
-These days Web Server, is just one of many Cloud hosted services.
-I would perhaps call it kind-of-a-PaaS.
+Web browser + Web server is a web content delivery mechanism that uses HTTP protocol.
+A mechanism for delivering www resources.
+Which are in turn uniquely addressed by their URLs.
+These days Web Server is just one of many Cloud hosted services.
+I would perhaps call it kind of a PaaS.
 And the browser is a consumer.

-Ok but where are human consumers of Cloud computing here?
-Here they are: they use UI which is part of software.
-Browser is client side native app that holds UI.
-The same software which is remote user/consumer of PaaS or SaaS.
+Ok, but where are human consumers of Cloud computing here?
+Here they are: they use UI which is part of the software.
+Browser is a client-side native app that holds UI.
+The same software is remote user/consumer of PaaS or SaaS.
 Which in turn, might or might not be used through a browser.

 2014 Aug 08: XaaS